Jrbiltmore/ar_sketch_pad/README.md

 6. Open a pull request.

 ## License
-This project is the property of Jacob Thomas Vespers
+A mention of Jacob Thomas Vespers would be awesome, have fun.
+MIT